 Closer to life, for Tuttle, means closer to a unity of physical life and a more primordial metaphysical existence.
 As someone who is comfortable in the unknown, this is the purest form of existence for him.
 But it is important to remember that if an egoless expression is the intent of the art, then his identity is completely consumed by his own physicality.
 Michael Polanyi’s remarks on tacit knowledge illuminate Tuttle’s dilemma: “Because our body is involved in the perception of objects, it participates thereby in our knowing of all other things outside.”8 While it is evident that the material nature of his own body comprises his essential existence, he is a living paradox in his desire to reside in the “unknown.”
 If Polanyi’s claim is that the body aids in knowing all other things outside of it, then Tuttle’s work is seemingly an attempt at communing with something inside him, but which is universally acknowledgeable.
 Performing the work is a test to see if his body can aid him in his desire to not know anything more than he has to.
 A crude manipulator of his humble materials, a more skilled craftsperson might find a way to more accurately scribe the wire of his Wire Pieces to the graphite line; but in the process of nurturing those skills and cultivating a craftsperson’s mentality, Tuttle risks knowing too much – and if he knows too much, the work would begin to communicate predetermined (linguistic) meanings.
 “A lot of my work is about not being able to do something well.
 It tries to locate itself in a place where an appreciation of craft is not necessarily a part of appreciation of a piece.
 I mean nobody could tell me how to do the craftsmanship of the piece.
 It comes really from the inside.”9

 But to posit any of this as certifiable knowledge that is derived from the patently physical properties of the material undermines Tuttle as an artist and his entire body of work.
 What can we know about his Rope Pieces, Wood Slats, Kinesthetic Drawings, or any of the multi-material sculptures he began constructing in the 1970’s and 1980’s?
-In the end, the body of work serves his persona as an enigma.
+In the end, the body of work supports (and is supported by) his persona as an enigmatic artist.
 It is evident he is a body and his body performs art.
 For an artist solely concerned with material properties, we are left with a lot of emptiness and uncertainty about his work.
 As for the rest of the story, perhaps Tuttle says it best, “But I think I don’t know.
 I am kind of comfortable with not knowing.”10

 Max Mahaffey